Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 One of the keys to GMAT success, beyond consistency in your prep, is practice, practice, practice.
 And luckily, Target Test Prep provides some really solid practice material, including 3,000+ quant questions alone.

-In my experience, I found their GMAT problems (both quant and verbal) to very closely resemble real GMAT Focus questions.
+In my experience, I found their GMAT problems (both quant and verbal) to very closely resemble real GMAT questions.
 The testable topics covered were all present, and the structure, difficulty and word count of their problems was a close replica.

 This is always a major point that I look for, as practicing under exam-like conditions with realistic material is always a crucial aspect of improving your score.
-So I was really happy to see that their material stacks up.
+So I was happy to see that their material stacks up.

-And in addition, I also liked Target Test Prep’s accompanying problem explanations.
+That said, I also liked Target Test Prep’s accompanying problem explanations.
 Every practice question comes with a detailed answer solution that breaks down the topic being tested and each answer choice.

 These text explanations add a lot of value, as reviewing the problems you missed (and sometimes the questions you get right), is where the real learning comes in.
 And in many cases, at least through the meat of their lesson work, many of the practice problems Target Test Prep has you complete comes with video breakdowns.